Counseling Access Line: 770-278-1300

 Wednesday, April 5: 6 – 7 p.m.

-Are you experiencing anxiety about transitioning to a four year institution?
-Well, this workshop is for you!
-Join us to discuss myths associated with two and four year institutions and to identify ways to alleviate stress and anxiety during your transition.
+Students who are experiencing anxiety about transitioning to a four year institution should join this webinar to discuss myths associated with two and four year institutions and to identify ways to alleviate stress and anxiety during the transition.